Nazir Hussain: Bhojpuri cinema

 Hussain discussed the possibility of a Bhojpuri cinema industry with Indian president Rajendra Prasad.
 He is considered as the Pitamah of Bhojpuri cinema.
 Hussain created Ganga Maiyya Tohe Piyari Chadhaibo (1963), the first Bhojpuri film.
 Nazir turned producer with Bhojpuri film Hamaar Sansar and also directed it.
 Hussain was also known for the hit Bhojpuri film Balam Pardesia in the late 1970s.

 Filmography

 Associations

-Nazir has worked with several eminent actors and actresses of Hindi cinema.
+Nazir worked with several eminent actors and actresses of Hindi cinema.